junxit/us-congress-bills-110/metadata.md

 - 2008-09-25 — Introduced in House
 - 2008-09-25 — Introduced in House
 - 2008-09-25 — Referred to the House Committee on Ways and Means.
+- 2008-09-27 — Considered under suspension of the rules. (consideration: CR H10196-10198)
+- 2008-09-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+7083.
+- 2008-09-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-27 — Mr. Lewis (GA) moved to suspend the rules and pass the bill.
+- 2008-09-27 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H10196-10197)
+- 2008-09-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H10196-10197)